Instant Expressive Gaussian Head Avatars at Over 100 FPS: Method

-We adopt the state-of-the-art 2D facial animation diffusion model X-NeMo \cite{zhao2025x} as our data synthesizer.
-Specifically, we construct a synthetic dataset for self-reenactment-based training, containing over $60000$ real identities from the FFHQ dataset \cite{karras2019style}, each of which has $8$ synthesized expressions with the driving expressions sampled from both the FFHQ dataset and the FEED dataset \cite{drobyshev2024emoportraits}.
+We adopt a state-of-the-art 2D facial animation diffusion model X-NeMo \cite{zhao2025x} as our data synthesizer.
+Specifically, we construct a synthetic dataset for self-reenactment-based training, containing over \num{60000} real identities from the FFHQ dataset \cite{karras2019style}, each of which has $8$ synthesized expressions with the driving expressions sampled from both the FFHQ and FEED datasets \cite{drobyshev2024emoportraits}.
 These two datasets altogether represent diverse identities and expressions in the real world.
-To minimize inconsistency and hallucination issues in the diffusion model, we use pre-trained LP3D \cite{lp3d,stengel2023} to frontalize the identity and driving images before synthesizing expressions via X-Nemo.
+To minimize inconsistency and hallucination issues in the diffusion model, we use pre-trained LP3D \cite{lp3d,stengel2023} to frontalize the {source} and driving images before synthesizing expressions via X-NeMo.
 During the training, we apply the same LP3D on these frontalized synthetic portraits on the fly to randomize input and output viewpoints for augmentation and novel view supervision.

 \paragraph{Training procedure.} We use self-reenactment as the training objective.
-With the synthetic dataset described above, we first sample $I_s$ and $I_d$ from the same identity whose expressions could be same or different, and then randomly sample camera parameters as in \cite{lp3d} and estimate their another viewpoint images using frozen pre-trained LP3D \cite{lp3d,stengel2023} for multi-view supervision, as shown in Fig.~\ref{fig:pipeline}.
-When $I_d$ has the same expression with $I_s$, we intend to learn zeros residual features.
-Given the synthesized result $I'_d =E(I_s, I_d, p(I_d))$ and $I_d$, where $p(I_d)$ denotes the viewpoint of $I_d$, we design the loss by comparing them along with an adversarial objective to enhance the image quality as:
+With the synthetic dataset described above, we first sample $I_s$ and $I_d$ from the same identity whose expressions could be same or different, and then randomly sample camera parameters as in \cite{lp3d} and estimate their {other} viewpoint images using a frozen pre-trained LP3D \cite{lp3d,stengel2023} for multi-view supervision, as shown in Fig.~\ref{fig:pipeline}.
+When $I_d$ has the same expression {as} $I_s$, we intend to learn {zero} residual features.
+Given the synthesized result $I'_d =E(I_s, I_d, p(I_d))$ and $I_d$, where $p(I_d)$ denotes the viewpoint of $I_d$ and Gaussians are therefore instantiated from $p(I_d)$, we design the loss {to compare} them along with an adversarial objective to enhance the image quality as: